On Killing: Increase in PTSD since World War II

-Some research has been done to say that the increase of post-traumatic stress disorder (PTSD) in the military is caused by the increase in firing rates.
+Some research indicates that the increased incidence of post-traumatic stress disorder (PTSD) in the military is related to the increase in firing rates.
 This brings up the classic debate of correlation vs. causation.
 Many believe that other factors have been influencing PTSD such as decompression time after conflicts, and the lack of moral sovereignty in engagements.

 World War II and Vietnam

-The Vietnam War compared to World War II had markedly more anti-war demonstrations which demonstrated the public's unwillingness to involve itself in Vietnam.
-Along with demonstrations at home, people who were sent to fight it thought there was no reason for the engagement and so did not feel a moral obligation to fight.
-In contrast, many U.S. soldiers in World War II felt they were stopping an evil empire from overtaking the globe.
+The Vietnam War, when compared to World War II, had markedly more anti-war demonstrations which showed the public's unwillingness to involve itself in Vietnam.
+Along with demonstrations at home, people who were sent to fight thought there was no reason for the war and so did not feel a moral obligation to fight.
+In contrast, many U.S. soldiers in World War II felt they were stopping an evil empire from conquering the globe.
 This helped the World War II troops' mettle to be steadfast.

-Another problem with PTSD rates after World War II is the fact that there is far less decompression time for the soldiers.
-During World War II the main way back home was on a boat trip that took weeks.
+Another problem with PTSD rates after World War II is the fact that there has been far less decompression time for the soldiers.
+During World War II the main way back home was aboard ships, a trip that could take weeks.
 This time was spent with others who had had similar experiences and could understand the problems faced by others.
 During Vietnam soldiers were sent via draft to one year rotations by plane.
 Draftees arrived to their unit usually by themselves and were often shunned.
 This shunning was due to the senior members being afraid to befriend someone with a much higher chance of being killed than experienced combatants.
-Once the draftees’ time in country was over they were once again sent back home by themselves.
-Travel may have been with other veterans but from a plethora of units without enough familiarity to share hardships they had seen.
+Once the draftees’ time in country was over they were sent back home by themselves.
+Travel may have been with other veterans but from a mix of units without enough familiarity to share hardships they had seen.

-Finally one of the worst displays of environmental stressors was once back home they were demonized by the public and dismissed as a human being.
-In stark contrast was the treatment World War II veterans received when they came home from the European Theatre or the Pacific Theatre.
-Parades were thrown, everyone thanking the soldiers, even the invention of V for Victory was made to quickly show military members support.
-That symbol was changed into the Peace sign and used to show disapproval of the war in Vietnam just a few years later.
-These factors among many others caused the Vietnam War to have the highest post-war depression, suicide, and PTSD rates.
-To this day many are only now getting the counselling needed to overcome mental problems brought from their service in Vietnam.